isomerpages/imh-ac/_resources-editing/Community Resources (Editing)/Training & Employment.md

 third_nav_title: Community Resources (Editing)
 ---
 <p>The list provided below is for information purposes only and is not exhaustive.
+Please contact the respective organizations for more information about their programs.
 Our organization does not endorse or guarantee the effectiveness of the programs listed.</p>
 <p>If your organization wishes to be included in the list, please contact
 us at <a href="mailto:autism_research@imh.com.sg" rel="noopener noreferrer nofollow" target="_blank">autism_research@imh.com.sg.</a>
 </p>